mlflow/mlflow/docs/source/tracking.rst

   export MLFLOW_KERBEROS_TICKET_CACHE=/tmp/krb5cc_22222222
   export MLFLOW_KERBEROS_USER=user_name_to_use

-Most of the cluster contest settings is read from ```hdfs-site.xml``` accessed by the HDFS native driver driver using the ``CLASSPATH`` environment variable.
+Most of the cluster contest settings are read from ``hdfs-site.xml`` accessed by the HDFS native driver using the ``CLASSPATH`` environment variable.

-Optionally one can select a different version of the HDFS driver library using:
+Optionally you can select a different version of the HDFS driver library using:

 .. code-block:: bash

   export MLFLOW_HDFS_DRIVER=libhdfs3

-The default one is ```libhdfs```.
+The default driver is ``libhdfs``.

 Networking